neiybor/h3-udf-for-athena/README.md

 - Readded `@Test` annotations for JUnit tests
 - Modified functions to work with GeoJSON-style WKT text, where coordinates are in the form of `longitude` `latitude`, as opposed to `latitude` `longitude`
+- Using the [NGA Simple Features Java](https://github.com/ngageoint/simple-features-java) to perform WKT parsing and Geometry manipulation

 ---